Interested in HIV/ AIDS or Hepatitis C (also known as Hep C or HCV) treatment or finding out your HIV /Hepatitis C status?

 For those not living with HIV or Hepatitis, but may be at risk, Réseau ACCESS Network can provide you with supportive services from a Social Service Worker.
 These services are meant to assist with day-to-day living, harm reduction, accessing and navigating other resources within the community, and brief counselling.

-There are a variety of unique challenges and needs faced by people who inject drugs.
+There are a variety of unique challenges and needs faced by people who use drugs.
 Services are provided to address these needs in a comprehensive, harm reduction based approach.
-Services are non-judgemental, stigma-free with a focus on reducing the harm from injection drug related activities.
-Services include Education; Outreach and Harm Reduction Services; Safe injection/inhalation supplies; Referrals to addictions treatment centres; Testing services; Hepatitis C (HCV) Treatment; Referrals for HIV Treatment; Support and counselling; Advocacy and accompaniment.
+Services are non-judgemental, stigma-free with a focus on reducing the harm from drug related activities.
+Services include Education; Outreach and Harm Reduction Services; Safe injection/inhalation supplies; Referrals to treatment centres; drug testing services, Sexually Transmitted Blood Born Infection (STBBI) Screening ; Hepatitis C (HCV) Treatment; Referrals for HIV Treatment; Support and counselling; Advocacy and accompaniment.

 I’m Ready to Know